 Abstract

-Evergreen coniferous forests contain high stocks of organic matter and carbon transformations in these ecosystems are thus important for the global C cycle.
-Here we show that organisms in topsoil encode a very diverse set of carbohydrate active enzymes – glycoside hydrolases and auxiliary enzymes.
-Microorganisms produce the bulk of these enzymes with fungi strongly dominating transcription in litter and an equal contribution of bacteria and fungi in soil.
-Turnover of microbial biomass appears to be faster in summer than in winter indicating fast growth and seasonal differences in gene transcription are especially high in soil.
-While the use of reserve compounds such as starch or trehalose is high in winter when the rhizodeposition of photosynthates is low, summer is characterized by high expression of ligninolytic, cellulolytic and xylanolytic enzymes, produced mainly by fungi.
-This supports the hypothesis that priming by photosynthate C is supports the decomposition of recalcitrant biopolymers by fungi.
+Evergreen coniferous forests contain high stocks of organic matter.
+Significant carbon transformations occur in these ecosystems, making them important for the global C cycle.
+Here, we show that organisms in topsoil encode a diverse set of carbohydrate active enzymes, including glycoside hydrolases and auxiliary enzymes.
+Microorganisms produce the bulk of these enzymes, with fungi strongly dominating transcription in litter and an equal contribution of bacteria and fungi in soil.
+Turnover of microbial biomass appears to be faster in the summer than in the winter, indicating fast growth and seasonal differences in gene transcription especially in soils.
+While the use of reserve compounds, such as starch or trehalose, is high in winter when the rhizodeposition of photosynthates is low, summer is characterized by high expression of ligninolytic, cellulolytic and xylanolytic enzymes produced mainly by fungi.
+Our results support the hypothesis that priming by photosynthate C may aid in the decomposition of recalcitrant biopolymers by fungi.

 Introduction

 Coniferous forests ecosystems in the boreal and temperate zones of the Northern Hemisphere represent significant global carbon pools and sinks (Scharlemann et al., 2014).
-Consequently, understanding the processes of the carbon (C) cycle in these ecosystems is essential for the modelling of the potential impacts of the global climate change.
-Forest ecosystems are under the strong influence of trees that mediate the influx of C into the ecosystem pool by producing both complex organic compounds in the form of leaf and root litter and dead wood, as well labile ones in the form of root exudates (Prescott and Grayston 2013).
-Trees thus directly affect and contribute to soil respiration and deposition of carbon, both processes being mediated by soil and litter microorganisms – fungi and bacteria (Clemmensen et al., 2013; Högberg et al., 2010).
+Consequently, understanding the processes of the carbon (C) cycle in these ecosystems is essential for modelling potential impacts of global climate change.
+Forest ecosystems are under strong influence of trees that mediate the influx of C into the ecosystem pool by producing both complex organic compounds in the form of leaf and root litter and dead wood, as well labile ones in the form of root exudates (Prescott and Grayston 2013).
+Trees thus directly affect and contribute to soil respiration and carbon deposition, both important microbial-mediated processes (Clemmensen et al., 2013; Högberg et al., 2010).

-In the coniferous forest floor, litter and soil represent largely different compartments considering the C cycle processes.
-Since the litter layer is mostly derived from plant biopolymers and tree roots are scarce, the efficient decomposition of recalcitrant plant residues is the main process in its cycle of the C cycle.
-In contrast, soil is a mixture of highly recalcitrant, humic materials with low abundance of plant biopolymers, but the presence of roots makes simple, photosynthesis derived C compounds the most important C source that enters soil both directly and through root-associated ectomycorrhizal fungi (ECM) (Baldrian et al., 2012; Clemmensen et al., 2013).
-Fungi are abundant in both compartments, but litter is richer in saprotrophic taxa while ECM largely dominate soil (Baldrian et al., 2012; Lindahl et al., 2007).
+In the coniferous forest floor, litter and soil represent largely different compartments when considering C cycling processes.
+The litter layer is mostly derived from plant biopolymers and tree roots are scarce, resulting in the main C cycle process being the efficient decomposition of recalcitrant plant residues.
+In contrast, soil is a mixture of highly recalcitrant, humic materials and has a low abundance of plant biopolymers.
+The presence of roots makes simple, photosynthesis derived C compounds the most important C source that enters soil both directly and through root-associated ectomycorrhizal fungi (ECM) (Baldrian et al., 2012; Clemmensen et al., 2013).
+Fungi are abundant in both compartments, but litter is richer in saprotrophic taxa while Ectomycorrhizal (ECM) fungi largely dominate soil (Baldrian et al., 2012; Lindahl et al., 2007).
 The relative abundance of bacteria increases with depth, but the composition of their communities in litter and soil is similar.